-- The thermostat calls for heat by energizing the W terminal with 24VAC. - The control verifies the safety circuit pressure switch is open and high temperature limit switch circuit is closed. - If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
+- 1. The thermostat calls for heat by energizing the W terminal with 24VAC. - 2.
+The control verifies the pressure switch is open. - 3.
+If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
 The pressure switch must close within 10 seconds. - 4.
-The control runs the inducer for a 30 second pre-purge.

-- 5. The control energizes the igniter output for a 30 second warm-up period. - 6.
+The control runs the inducer for a 30 second pre-purge. - 5.
+The control energizes the igniter output for the appropriate warm-up time limit. - 6.
 The control energizes the main gas valve for 3 seconds. - 7.
-If the flame is proved after igniting the gas, the control deenergizes the igniter.
-The gas valve and inducer remain energized.
+If the flame proved and ignites the gas, the control deenergizes the igniter.
+The gas valve and inducer remains energized.
 The control goes to blower on delay. - 8.
 If flame is present, the control energizes the blower on the selected HEAT speed 30 seconds after the gas valve opened.
-The gas valve remains energized while the inducer ramps to Max.
-RPM over a programmed time period. - 9.
+The gas valve and inducer remain energized. - 9.
 When the thermostat demand for heat is satisfied, the control de-energizes the gas valve.
 The inducer output remains on for a 30 second post-purge period. - 10.
-Blower off timing of 60, 90, 120, & 180 seconds (depending on the movable jumper setting) begins when the thermostat is satisfied.
-See Figure 14 (page 16).
-The control will operate at the selected HEAT speed of 60 seconds, then change to FAN speed for the remaining off delay time.
+Blower off timing begins when the thermostat is satisfied.
+The control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
 If the blower off delay jumper is not present, the fan should still operate for 120 seconds at the selected HEAT speed.
-The indoor blower motor is de-energized after a blower off delay as selected by the movable jumper.
+The Indoor blower motor is de-energized after a blower off delay as selected by the movable jumper.